fkie-cad/squid/README.md

 - Fast snapshots
 - Byte-level permissions on memory
 - Rewriting binaries before emulation
-- Good integration into LibAFL
+- Integration with LibAFL

-However, it can only run single-threaded Linux user-space applications that are written in C.
+However, it can run only single-threaded Linux user-space applications that are written in C.
-The source of the target _must_ be available because `squid` only supports binaries that have been compiled with a specific set of flags.
+The source of the target _must_ be available because `squid` supports only binaries that have been compiled with a specific set of flags.
 This makes `squid` unsuitable for blackbox fuzzing.
 Instead, it was built to augment traditional greybox fuzzing.
 It is encouraged to combine `squid` with native fuzzers to achieve both, high throughput and enhanced bug detection.

 ## Demo
-As a quick appetizer let's have a look at how we can overcome common restrictions of native sanitizers with `squid`.
+As a quick appetizer let's have a look at how we can overcome common restrictions of LLVM's sanitizers with `squid`.

 One of the biggest restrictions is that multiple sanitizers cannot be combined in a single build.
 Trying to invoke a compiler like this: